We’ve detected that you are using an outdated browser. This will prevent you from accessing certain features. Update browser

 Masters, coxswains, owners, agents and operators must observe the new requirements and ensure that engines and fuel systems on board their vessels are maintained in good condition in order to avoid excessive dark smoke emissions.

-Notice No.92, including a sample Ringelmann chart, can be downloaded here
+More information, including a sample Ringelmann chart, can be viewed below:

 For further information